Have questions? Contact us.

 For details on the issuing of visas and residence permits, please see the information from the Ministry of Foreign Affairs of the Czech Republic.

-Masaryk University full-degree students going for placements abroad in spring 2021: please find more information on the website of MU's Centre for International Cooperation.
+Masaryk University full-degree students going for placements abroad: please find more information on the website of MU's Centre for International Cooperation.